 Spirituality for Health and Happiness: Marcomé’s Journey

-Through my music and on Twitter, I wish to convey my core values in an inviting & uplifting way.
+As a music artist and singer, I dearly wish to convey my core values in an inviting & uplifting way.
 Spirituality became a key to my well-being.
 Health and happiness are secondary- the most important is How do I accompany myself in the good, in the turmoil of life!
 As a vocal artist, my feelings and emotions come through my work.
 I have a saying: I’m the first person I wake up with, I’m the last I go bed with, better be my best friend!

 “What area(s) of your spiritual/emotional life have you decided to change and why?”

 I came to realize that happiness comes from within… in other words, its not dependent on what is happening in your life (from marriage, a job, to having children, or more).
 This was a particularly difficult lesson to learn as I went through two divorces years ago.
 Finally, after much work, I was able to find emotional autonomy:

 Nature and self help books were not enough to cure my inner self anymore.
 I started getting help from a counselor who brought me to realize that happiness is a state of being; it’s a decision to become responsible to take care of your needs…all of them!
 You don’t rely on external conditions anymore to provide yourself with care, love, food etc. Unfortunately, we’re shown the opposite most of the time in movies and on television series where people are perfect, rich, fusional, always have make up even when they get out of bed in the morning!
 I call it the Snow White syndrome.
 The consumerism preaches, “You are what you possess, your status in society, your job, your body, your beauty!”